-China’s population surpassed 1.34 billion in 2010 according to census figures released in April 2011.
-This is 5.9 percent more people than the 1.27 billion counted in the 2000 census but was lower than the 1.4 billion population predicted by some demographers.
+The population of mainland China was 1,411,778,724 as of November 2020 according to 2020 census in China.
+However the CIA World Factbook listed China’s population at 1,397,897,720 in July 2021.
+In addition, according to the 2020 Chinese census, Hong Kong's population was 7,474,200 and Macau's population was 683,218 at the end of 2020 (Wikipedia).
+China’s population surpassed 1.34 billion in 2010 according to the 2010 census.
+This was 5.9 percent more people than the 1.27 billion counted in the 2000 census but was lower than the 1.4 billion population predicted by some demographers.
 Growth was slower in 2010 than the previous year, leading some experts to suggest that the one-child policy might be eased.
 The 2000 census counted 1.295 billion people.
 Between 1990 and 2000 the total population increased by 11.7 percent.

 About 94 percent of China's population lives on approximately 46 percent of land.
 The majority of China's people live in the fertile, humid lowlands of the east, with about a third of China’s people living along China's coast.
 The major population centers include the North China Plain and Shandong Peninsula (an area smaller than Texas with more people than the U.S.); the Sichuan basin, (a Michigan-size area with 100 million people); and the Yangtze River area (where 150 million people live).
 The deserts and highlands in the west make up half of China's territory but are home to only 6 percent of the population. .
 Based on 2000 census data, the provinces with the largest populations were Henan (91.2 million), Shandong (89.9 million), Sichuan (82.3 million, not including Chongqing municipality, which was formerly part of Sichuan Province), and Guangdong (85.2 million).
 The smallest were Qinghai (4.8 million) and Tibet (2.6 million).
 In the long term, China faces increasing urbanization; according to predictions, nearly 70 percent of the population will live in urban areas by 2035.